zilexa/Homeserver/filesystem/README.md

 - new files will be created on the SSD cache drive or folder (instead of the data disks pool) if certain conditions are met (such as free space).
 - Files that haven't been modified for X days will be moved to the data disks pool.
 - MergerFS runs on top of the BTRFS disks in "user-space".
 It's flexible, you maintain direct disk access.
 2 pools: one with, one without the SSD or cache folder.
 Nightly, data from the cache drive is copied to the pool without the cache folder.
-- Note: instead of having seperate data disks pooled by MergerFS. you can also create a RAID0 BTRFS data array and pool it via MergerFS with the ssd cache.
-I would prefer this if the documentation would be clear whether you loose all data if 1 disk in the BTRFS RAID0 array fails (it is not clear to me).

 ## Scenario 2 No MergerFS, no tiered caching: multiple choices
 - You can use existing disks with data only if they were already BTRFS formatted.
 - New files always go to the data disks pool.
 You don't need MergerFS, you can create a BTRFS filesystem that spans disks.
 - Recommended to use the btrfs default:
-Default (with SnapRAID): Stripe the data and mirror the file system metadata across several devices: Use part of the space for data (since metadata is mirrored).
-Raid0 (with SnapRAID): Stripe both the file system data and metadata across several devices: use all space for data (no mirroring).
+  - Default (with SnapRAID): _Stripe_ data (="spread in blocks over all the disks") and _mirror_ metadata across disks: When 1 disk fails, you don't loose data on the whole array.
+Use SnapRAID.
-RAID1: Mirror both the file system data and metadata across several devices: use half of the total space for data (since everything is mirrored).
+  - RAID1 (realtime mirroring instead of SnapRAID): _Mirror_ both data and metadata across across disks: only half of total disk space will be available for data.
+Don't use SnapRAID.
-- Pick your evil.
-RAID1 is most secure but only useful if you have plenty of disks.
-Otherwise, go for default or choose RAID0 if you can confirm my last note in Scenario1.
 - For benefits of SnapRAID versus RAID1: [please read the first 5 SnapRAID FAQ](https://www.snapraid.it/faq#whatisit).

 ### Step 1: